larryhastings/big/README.md

       using line_strip with weird separators e.g. ('X', 'Y')
     * similarly with LineInfo.trailing

+* Breaking change: `split_quoted_string` has been completely re-tooled and re-written.
+It's a major upgrade.
+  * The `triple_quotes` parameter has been removed.
+  * `quotes` may now contain quote delimiters of any nonzero length.
+    * By default `quotes` only contains `'`` (single-quote) and `"` (double-quote).
+The previous version also activated `"""` and `'''` by default; this was judged to be too opinionated and Python-specific.
+  * The `backslash` parameter has been replaced by `escape`.
+    `escape` allows specifying the escape string, which by default is '\\' (backslash).
+  * `split_quoted_string` also takes a new parameter, `initial`, which sets the initial state of quoting.
+  * `split_quoted_string` is now documented as being completely agnostic about newlines.
+The previous version was, too;
+    even though it talked about triple-quoted strings vs single-quoted strings, in reality it didn't care about newlines inside either kind of string.
+It's officially up to you if you want to enforce "newlines aren't permitted in single-quoted strings."

+  The old version is still available, exported under the name `old_split_quoted_string`.
+It will be available for at least one year, until at least August 2025.

 * New feature: `LineInfo` objects yielded by `lines` now contain `end`, which is the end-of-line character that ended the current line.
 The last line yielded will